Research & Publications

 Technical Debt and Software Documentation

 Technical debt is a short-term software design choice that incurs long-term costs if not dealt with.
 We look at technical debt in requirements, in architecture, and for emerging machine learning systems.
+A recent theme is the nature of technical debt in scientific (research) software.

 Qualitative Research and Peer Review